 Total time: 1 hour and 15 minutes

-While sheet pan catfish is on the table, roasted vegetables will add more variety to your dinner.
+While sheet pan catfish is on the table, a brilliant side serving of veggies will add more variety to your dinner.
 With a perfect balance of sweet and tangy, the balsamic glaze ties all the ingredients together and gives a dark rich color to the dish.

 Make great use of any available vegetables.
 For example, this recipe opts for summer veggies such as zucchinis, eggplants, and bell peppers.
 Be flexible because this recipe has no exact measurements or fixed ingredients.